broology/poker-chips-rust/README.md

-# PokerMoons Chip Display in W.A.S.M. via RUST
+# PokerMoons Chip Display in Angular vs WASM

 The poker moons chip display takes in a dollar amount, and calculates the individual stacks of poker chips to visualize that amount given the poker chip denominations.